mfelleisen/7GUI/Typed/README.md

 - `task 7`: needs the two new modules plus the adapter modules for
   - `task-7-exp`: TODO I think I should be able to eliminate Letter
   - `task-7-view`: showcases the simplicity of writing adapters
-  - `double-click-canvas`: Typed Racket deals well with augmentation! (see below)
+  - `canvas-double-click`: Typed Racket deals well with augmentation! (see below)

 It is because of the type system's expressive power that we just need type adapter modules for these three files (which are inessential to the tasks